 As Chiropractors and Physical therapists, we employ a plethora of therapies for managing your back pain.
 Once we determine the cause of the pain, we will employ techniques such as chiropractic manipulation, therapeutic exercises, and modalities such as dry needling, Active Release Technique, cupping, and FAKTR.
 Please contact us with any questions or concerns you have about how we may be able to help your condition.

 It is very possible that this could be coming from the neck and back.
 As previously mentioned, the nerves that innervate the arm come from the lower cervical and upper thoracic area.
 It is common to have these nerves become impinged either by the facet joints or from a disc in the event of a disc bulge.
 Either of these could cause these symptoms.
-So too would an impingement in the arm or shoulder, and it is very important to rule this out before beginning treatment.
+So too would be an impingement in the arm or shoulder, and it is very important to rule this out before beginning treatment.
 Commonly if there is pain it will extend down the back of the shoulder into the back of the arm around the elbow.
-Many times, the numbness and tingling will only present in a few fingers.
-A common distribution is the pinky and ring finger together or the thumb, pointer and middle together.
+Many times, the numbness and tingling will only be present in a few fingers.
+A common distribution is the pinky and ring finger together or the thumb, pointer, and middle together.
 Once we address the area that is causing the impingement these symptoms should subside.

 Upper back pain can be caused by a number of things.
 Much of the time, upper and mid back pain is a gradual phenomenon that comes about with poor posture or performing a repetitive task for long periods of time.
-However, if the there was a clear cause of injury the pain will be more specific and intense.
+However, if there was a clear cause of injury the pain would be more specific and intense.
 In either of these scenarios, it is a good idea to be treated as quickly following the injury as possible to mitigate both the severity and duration of the injury.

 The most likely reason would be a facet impingement or a rib subluxation.
 The joints in your back where the vertebrae come together are called facet joints.
 You have one on either side of your spine.
-If they are fixated or subluxated you can have a pinpoint pain with certain movements like bending backward or to the side.
+If they are fixated or subluxated you can have pinpoint pain with certain movements like bending backward or to the side.
 The same type of fixation can occur at the joints where your ribs connect to the vertebrae of the spine.
 Having these areas adjusted typically takes care of this condition fairly quickly and effectively.